orangeduck/Cello-Website/pages/learn-garbage-collection.md

 our search to heap objects created via Cello.
 Our Cello runtime knowns the allocation size for each heap object allocated, so we can scan the memory at each object for pointers to other Cello objects.
-If the object does some custom memory allocation we can get it to implement the `Traverse` type class to tell us directly what objects it points to.
+If the object does some custom memory allocation we can get it to implement the `Mark` type class to tell us directly what objects it points to.

 With the data segment ignored, and the heap easily scanned, this leaves the